MaayanLab/software-testing/2-functional-testing/README.md

 # 3. Select a gene set library from the results

-# Enrichr takes a second to Enrichr the results
+# Wait while Enrichr performs analysis
 time.sleep(6)

 # 4. Select enrichment terms and verify the first one